isomerpages/moe-tanjongkatongsec/_ccas/Uniformed Groups/NPCC.md

 #### Visits

-Our cadets are exposed to the unique opportunities to gain exposure and familiarity with Singapore’s crime prevention efforts to build a Safe and Secure Home.
+<p style="text-align: justify;">Our cadets are exposed to the unique opportunities to gain exposure and familiarity with Singapore’s crime prevention efforts to build a Safe and Secure Home.</p>

 Our visits include: